mikehaertel/minrx/README.md

   would be needed to implement this syntax.

-* The `[= =]` syntax inside bracket expressions for "collating element equivalence classes" uses a portable but ugly mechanism for finding equivalent characters.
-Here too, it'd be nice if there were some standard way to find the necessary locale information.
+* The `[= =]` syntax inside bracket expressions for "collating element equivalence classes" uses a semi-portable but horrendously slow and non-standard-conforming algorithm for finding equivalent characters.
+  Each `[= =]` in a pattern likely requires several milliseconds to compile on a modern CPU.
+Again, there is no portable POSIX API that offers efficient access to the necessary locale information.

 MinRX also provides a few BSD extensions (`\< \>`) and GNU extensions (<code>\\\` \\' \b \B \s \S \w \W</code>) that can be optionally enabled